Plugs into the stack you already run on.

 Pulse, in every AI client you already use.

-Your company’s pulse, portable.
+Your company brain, portable.

 // claude_desktop_config.json